IstvanGercsak/TheMonkees/README.md

 - Manual tests
 - Smoke tests on PC and Mobile
 - Non-Functional tests (usability, reliability)
+    - Usability:
+        - The ease of use and learn to use the website
+    - Reliability:
+        - Stable and consistent result

 **Test cases for the user stories:**
 - Navigation (Navigation links)